josmar-crwdstffng/angular/aio/content/guide/forms.md

     At this point, the form  layout is all plain HTML5, with no bindings or directives.

 1. The sample form uses some style classes from [Twitter Bootstrap](https://getbootstrap.com/css): `container`, `form-group`, `form-control`, and `btn`.
-    To use these styles, the application's style sheet imports the library.
+    To use these styles, the style sheet of the application imports the library.

     <code-example header="src/styles.css" path="forms/src/styles.1.css"></code-example>